 • You make snap decisions, typically to spend more time with your partner

-• You see eye to eye on almost everything
+• You see eye-to-eye on almost everything

 Strength in relationships is developed by bouncing back from turmoil and working through deep topics that may have been overlooked or brushed aside during the early days of dating or marriage.
-In fact, I’d argue that once the honeymoon phase is over, the real relationship begins.

 From Honeymoon Phase to Thriving Relationship

-Once the euphoria from the early stages starts to dissolve, you may begin to feel the crash.
 For example, you may notice character defaults in your partner that you didn’t see before.
-Or maybe you’ve finally met their family, and you didn’t get along as you would have liked.
+Or maybe you’ve finally met their family and didn’t get along as you would have liked.

 These obstacles can feel like speed bumps or roadblocks.
-Either way, your relationship doesn’t have to come to an end.
-In fact, you and your partner can blossom from here.
-Use these tips to power your relationship, even after the honeymoon phase is over:
+Either way, your relationship doesn’t have to end.
+In fact, you and your partner can blossom here.

 1. Communicate, Then Communicate Some More